ChrisEssery/group-project/Portfolio/UX_Design.md

 ## UX approach - design methods

 When considering the UX approach we felt it was important to choose something tried and tested, which we could rely on to guide us.
-For this reason we chose to use the 'ten commandments' articulated by Jakob Nielson and Rold Molich in their famous paper "Improving a Human-Computer Dialogue".
+For this reason we chose to use the 'ten commandments' articulated by Jakob Nielson and Rold Molich in their famous paper "Improving a Human-Computer Dialogue"[**6**].
 In this paper, the authors claim that there are a set of principles (referred to as heuristics) which people in industry can use and adopt to make an informed assessment of their human-computer interaction.
 Let's explore this in more depth.

 ### Design heuristics